Penstemon crandallii: Penstemon crandallii var. glabrescens

 Delta and Fremont counties and then south into Custer, Saguache, Mineral, Dolores, Conejos, Archuleta, La Plata, and Montezuma counties.
 It is only found in Rio Arriba and Taos counties in New Mexico.

 Penstemon crandallii var. procumbens

 This variety was described as Penstemon procumbens by the botanist Edward Lee Greene in 1901.
 It was described as a subspecies by Keck in 1937 and then as a variety in 2017 by Craig Freeman.
 It only grows in the state of Colorado and is definitely known only from Carbon Peak and Kebler Pass in the West Elk Mountains.

 Penstemon crandallii var. ramaleyi

 In 1937 Aven Nelson described a species which he named Penstemon ramaleyi.
 In 2017 this was also described as a variety by Freeman.
 It is only know from three Colorado counties in the southwest of the state, Hinsdale, Mineral, and Saguache.
 It is very much like var. glabrescens, but has long spreading hairs on the stems and very often on the leaves as well.

+Between the species and its five varieties it has twelve synonyms, including four species names.